mvanthoor/rustic-book/src/search/ordering/how.md

 6. Then that move is put into _current_move_, so we don't have to move_list.get_move(i) over and over again in the loop.

-So, only points 2 and 5 are actually involved in ordering, and then picking the moves.
+So, only points 2 and 5 are involved in ordering, and then picking the moves.
 We'll see score_move() in several different versions when we discuss the move ordering techniques, but pick_move() is always the same: